The ACLJ Files Amicus Brief in Important Supreme Court Abortion Case Detailing the Hidden Danger of Abortion

 No one expects to see an ambulance pulling away from a dermatology or dental office.
 Yet ambulances are a frequent sight at abortion facilities.
 This sorry fact is just one of many that belie the abortion industry myth that abortion is safe and routine, even safer than childbirth.
 As demonstrated below, abortion in fact is a hazardous procedure that all too often results in serious complications.

-The safety of women at abortion facilities is a compelling state concern, and given the poor track record of far too many abortion facilities, they are the very last ones who should be permitted to challenge state safety regulations of abortion clinics.
+The safety of women at abortion facilities is a compelling state concern; and given the poor track record of far too many abortion facilities, they are the very last ones who should be permitted to challenge state safety regulations of abortion clinics.
 The proverbial fox should not be allowed to guard the chicken coop.

 With your invaluable support, we at the ACLJ are doing all that we can to fight against the unlimited abortion license established in Roe v.
 Wade.
-In the meantime, this critical lawsuit could eliminate the right of abortion clinics to challenge both state safety regulations and other state laws curtailing the murder of the unborn.
+In the meantime, this critical lawsuit could eliminate the right of abortion clinics to challenge both state safety regulations and other state laws curtailing the slaughter of the unborn.